HN-BC: Holistic Nurse - Board Certified

 Requested inactive status; or

-* International candidates who are not planning on working in the United States may submit an RN license from their country.
+International applicants who are not planning on working in the United States may submit an RN license from their country.
 A US license is required if the applicant plans to seek employment in the US.

 Handbook - Application - Study Materials: